Geldern

+administrative region.
+The nearby Dutch province of Gelderland is named after this city.

 Geography

 Location

 Geldern lies in the plains of the lower, northern Rhineland, west of the Rhine.
 Its average elevation is 27 m AMSL.
 The river Niers, a tributary of the Meuse (Maas), flows through Geldern.
 The stream Gelderner Fleuth flows into the Niers in Geldern.

 It is close to both Düsseldorf Airport and Airport Weeze, also called Airport Niederrhein (referring to the Lower Rhine region).

 Subdivisions

 Geldern is subdivided into the following boroughs: